docker-hy/docker-hy.github.io/docs/part-1/section-6.md

 RUN bundle install
 ```

-Here I do a quick trick to separate installing dependencies from the part where we copy the source code in.
-The COPY will copy both Gemfile and Gemfile.lock to the current directory.
+Here we did a quick trick to separate installing dependencies from the part where we copy the source code in.
+The COPY will copy both files Gemfile and Gemfile.lock to the current directory.
 This will help us by caching the dependency layers if we ever need to make changes to the source code.
 The same kind of caching trick works in many other languages or frameworks, such as Node.js.

 And finally, we copy the project and follow the instructions in the README: